Don't miss out on our most popular holiday giveaway:

 Marty Robbins, on the other hand, has enjoyed seeing more male nurses enter the profession after over 15 years on the job.
 He relates how profitable the field of nursing can be.
 “If you are smart and use shift premiums, work holidays and some overtime, there’s no reason you shouldn’t make $90,000 to $100,000,” he adds.

-One of the best ways to attract men to the field is to go into more junior high and high schools to teach kids and counselors about the career for both genders.
+One of the best ways to attract men to the field is to go into more junior high and high schools and teach kids and counselors about careers for both genders.

 Excelsior College has a partnership with the American Assembly for Men in Nursing (AAMN) to help increase the percentage of men at the bedside.
 The college’s largest academic program is its associate degree program in nursing with over 16,000 enrolled students.